Fighting game: Emergence of 3D fighting games (mid-to-late 1990s)

-Decline (early 2000s)
+Decline of Traditional 2D Games (early 2000s)

-In the early 2000s, the fighting games boom turned to bust.
-In retrospect, multiple developers attribute the decline of the fighting genre to its increasing complexity and specialization, as well as other factors such as over-saturation.
+In the early 2000s, the fighting genre boom turned to bust.
+In retrospect, multiple developers attribute its decline to its increasing complexity and specialization, and to other factors such as over-saturation.
 This complexity shut out casual players, and the market for fighting games became smaller and more specialized.
 Even as far back as 1997, many in the industry said that the fighting game market's growing inaccessibility to newcomers was bringing an end to the genre's dominance.
 Furthermore, arcades gradually became less profitable throughout the late 1990s to early 2000s due to the increased technical power and popularity of home consoles.
-The early 2000s is considered to be the "Dark Age" of fighting games.
+The early to mid 2000s is considered by some to be the "Dark Age" of fighting games.
+This term has been heavily criticized by some members of the fighting game community however.
+Maximilian Dood, a fighting game content creator, called this term specific to Capcom games, being built from the bias for the Street Fighter series in the United States.
+This is because of the rise of anime fighters, the 3D Tekken franchise, platform fighters including Super Smash Bros.
+Melee, and other fighting games.
+Sales of some of these series do not reflect the alleged decline in fighting games.
+Meanwhile, arcade games continued to thrive in other countries such as Japan.

-In 2000, Italian studio NAPS team released Gekido for the PlayStation console, which uses a fast-paced beat 'em up system, with many bosses and a colorful design in terms of graphics.
-Several more fighting game crossovers were released in the new millennium.
 The two most prolific developers of 2D fighting games, Capcom and SNK, combined intellectual property to produce SNK vs. Capcom games.
 SNK released the first game of this type, SNK vs. Capcom: The Match of the Millennium, for its Neo Geo Pocket Color handheld at the end of 1999.
 GameSpot regarded the game as "perhaps the most highly anticipated fighter ever" and called it the best fighting game ever to be released for a handheld console.
 Capcom released Capcom vs. SNK: Millennium Fight 2000 for arcades and the Dreamcast in 2000, followed by sequels in subsequent years.
 Though none matched the critical success of the handheld version, Capcom vs. SNK 2 EO was noted as the first game of the genre to successfully utilize internet competition.
 Other crossovers from 2008 included Tatsunoko vs. Capcom and Mortal Kombat vs. DC Universe.
 The most successful crossover, however, was Super Smash Bros.
 Brawl for the Wii.
-Featuring characters from Nintendo and third-party franchises, the game was a runaway commercial success in addition to being lavished with critical praise.
+Featuring 40 characters from Nintendo and third-party franchises, the game was a runaway commercial success in addition to being lavished with critical praise.